Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 ##### AuthBase and AuthChain

-This UTXO that carries the BCMR metadata link is called the authbase.
+This UTXO that carries the BCMR metadata link is called the **authbase**.
 With this minting shown above, which was done via the Cashonize wallet, the authbase and the full supply of the created fungible token are on the same UTXO.
 Below, I will show you how to separate them and subsequently freeze your authbase.

 Every time you change the BCMR file, the hash of it will change and therefore you will need to publish an update to the chain with the new hash.
-Over time, this series of changes is called the authchain.
+Over time, this series of changes is called the **authchain**.

 Don’t worry if all of this stuff is still a little hazy for you.
 Future "Token Pioneers" tutorials will help resolve any confusion, and you can always ask for support in [my Telegram group](https://t.me/Panmoni/315) or the [CashTokens Developers group](https://t.me/cashtoken_devs).